 The Language of Emotions!

 Emotions—especially the dark and dishonored ones—hold a tremendous amount of energy.
-We’ve all seen what happens when we repress or blindly express them.
-With The Language of Emotions: What Your Feelings Are Trying to Tell You, empath and researcher Karla McLaren shows you how to meet your emotions and receive their life-saving wisdom in healthy and useful ways.
+We’ve all seen what happens when we repress or carelessly express them.
+With The Language of Emotions: What Your Feelings Are Trying to Tell You, empathy pioneer and researcher Karla McLaren shows you how to work with your emotions and receive their life-saving wisdom in healthy and useful ways.

 Your ability to work intelligently with your emotions is a key factor in determining your overall well-being.
 But how many of us were taught what to do in the face of overwhelming grief, seething anger, or paralyzing fear?
 Through experiential exercises covering a full spectrum of feelings from anger, fear, and shame to jealousy, grief, joy, and more, you’ll discover how to work with your own and others’ emotions with fluency and expertise.